 The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
-More particularly, assessing the recoverability of the loan described in note 7 represents a significant judgmental.
+More particularly, the assessment of the recoverability of the loan granted to the shareholder (note 7) requires significant judgment.